-The ICOS Carbon Portal is located in Sweden and it is run by Sweden in conjunction with Netherlands.
+The ICOS Carbon Portal, which is part of the ICOS ERIC, is located in Sweden and it is run by Sweden in conjunction with the Netherlands.
 Carbon Portal acts as the platform for observational data and elaborated data products of the ICOS RI.